LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 In the mapping of the endpoints, you have to specify the serialization format.

-For example, to create a `Product` using protobuf, you can send a request with the `Content-Type` header set to `application/x-protobuf`:
+For example, to create a `Product` using protobuf, you must send a request with the `Content-Type` header set to `application/x-protobuf`:

 ```java